 Getting an income from your pension fund

-To find out more about accessing the money in your pension fund, it’s worth reading the information on how can I take money from my pension If you have this type of fund, options including annuities and income drawdown will still be available for people who don't want to take the whole fund as a lump sum.
+To find out more about accessing the money in your pension fund, it's worth reading the information on how can I take money from my pension Options such as annuities and income drawdown are available if you don't want to take the whole fund as a lump sum.

 This change won't apply to defined benefit pension funds, or final salary pensions as they're more commonly known.